 How am I doing?
 Please rate this article at the top, thanks.

-Please add a comment about your experiences, or join the schizoaffective disorder discussion forum.
-Your observations will help others.
+Please add a comment about your experiences.
+Your observations help others.

-– – – – – –
+– – – – – – –